 1. Miracle Care R-7M Ear Mite Treatment Kit – Best Overall

-Miracle Care R-7M Ear Mite Treatment Kit is the best overall treatment for ear mites for both cats and dogs.
+Miracle Care R-7M Ear Mite Treatment Kit is the best earn mite medicine for cats and dogs overall.
 It’s moderately priced and comes with a bonus ear cleaner that you can use before and after using the treatment.
 Both the treatment and the cleaner are safe for your cat’s ears and are very effective for killing ear mites as well as ticks.
 The ear cleaner works very well to clean up the excess build-up of ear wax, reduces the odor, and will make your cat feel better very quickly.

 The two bottles that come with Miracle Care’s treatment kit are 1 ounce and can last for about one month or up to a year, depending on how often you use them.
 You can use the product on multiple pets at one time, and it was found that just 2 treatments seemed to show a noticeable improvement in some cases.
 While it proved very useful for most cats, there are some pets that it might not prove as effective.